Chunyu-Lin-bjtu/autoware-wiki/Generic-x86-Docker.md

 1. Autoware Docker Setup

 ## Docker Setup
    You first need to build the Docker environment.
-If the following installation process does not work for you,please check [Docker's installation website](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)
+If the following installation process does not work for you, please check [Docker's installation website](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)

 ###   Old Docker Cleanup
    ```bash